 Every villain on Supernatural.
 All of them.
 Except Crowley who, in his own words, is the only one to not "Underestimate those denim wrapped nightmares!"
 And is therefore the only one thus far still walking around unharmed.

 Gossip Girl: Bart Bass is shocked that his evil plan to have a plane with his son Chuck explode failed.
 So he ends up in a roof-top argument that eventually ends with Bart falling off the roof.
-Instead of just faking an overdose of drugs, or just shooting him.
+Instead of just faking Chuck dying from an overdose of the many many drugs that he takes or just getting a minion to shoot him.

 The Captain Power and the Soldiers of the Future episode "The Mirror in Darkness" has Dread using a fake Power to trick survivors into unwitting digitization.
 The first time we see him, it's convincing to us.
 But the second time, we know the plot, and the real Power is waiting for him.
 The fake then suddenly yells his head off, and generally acts like a dick, before the real Power shows up.